-The extent to which deferred tax asset can be recognised is based on an assessment of the probability of the group and company's future taxable income against which the deferred tax asset can be utilised.
-The assessment is based on the latest approved budget forecast and if a positive forecast of taxable income indicates the probable use of a deferred tax asset that deferred tax asset is recognised in full.
+The assessment of the probability of future taxable income in which deferred tax asset can be utilised is based on the group's latest approved budget forecast, which is adjusted for significant non-taxable income and expenses and specific limits to use of any unused tax loss or credit.
+If a positive forecast of taxable income indicates the probable use of a deferred tax asset, that deferred tax asset is usually recognised in full.